felipeboubee/python-sensor-logger/README.md

             time.sleep(sleep)
 ```

-It took a `duration` argument and never used it.
-The loop paced itself correctly at 20 Hz
+It accepted a `duration` argument and never used it.
+The loop paced itself correctly at
-and ran forever, and because nothing was accumulated or returned, it produced no data even
+20 Hz and ran until interrupted, and since nothing was accumulated or returned, it produced
-while running — it was a timer that looked like a logger.
+no data while doing so.

 The fix anchors a start time `t0`, bounds the loop on elapsed time against `duration`,
 accumulates `(timestamp, reading)` tuples in `rows`, and returns them